biolab/orange-hugo/content/workflows/c-index-cross-validation.md

 weight = 730
 +++

-Orange built-in methods for testing and scoring predictive models now support survival-related models like Cox regression.
-The featured workflow demonstrates a cross-validation strategy to evaluate (in terms of Concordance Index) the Cox regression model that has been trained on data instances from selected features.
+Orange built-in methods for testing and scoring the predictive models now support survival-related models like Cox regression.
+Here we demonstrate cross-validation to estimate the concordance index for the Cox regression model trained on data instances from selected features.